day8/re-frame/docs/FAQs/DoINeedReFrame.md

 various questions you'll face when developing your app.

 Now, in response, some will enthusiastically say "yes, I want to grow my own architecture".
-Fair enough - its a fun ride.
+Fair enough - its a fun ride!

-I think the only danger arises if this process is not conscious and purposeful - if someone gets going quickly with Reagent and has a bunch of enjoyable early wins, but ends up in the weeds because they didn't understand the road they were driving as their application was getting bigger.
+I think the only danger arises if this process is not conscious and purposeful - if someone gets going quickly with Reagent and has a bunch of enjoyable early wins, but ends up in the weeds because they didn't understand the road they were driving as their application got bigger.

 I've had many people (20?) privately say to me that's what happened to them.
 The real number would obviously be much higher.
-And that's pretty much the reason for this FAQ - this happens too often.
+And that's pretty much the reason for this FAQ - this happens a bit too often.

 So, my advice is ... if your application is a little more complicated, be sure to make a conscious choice around architecture, because one way or